fa-ni/npp-RL/README.md

 ### Logging and model saving

+##WHY - Explanations of using different stuff
+*Black*: To make a project consistent and easy to read a formatter like black is really helpful.

+*Pytest* + Mock: To be able to do unit testing.
+Mocking is an essential part for unit testing.

+*Poetry*: Poetry is a dependency management and resolver tool which also takes into account the transitive dependencies of packages and therefore allows easy updates with a single command.

+*Github Actions*: To make sure that only code with a certain quality is merged to master Github Actions are used.
+In every Pull request two Github Actions are run automatically which are running black and pytest to check if everything is formatted correct and all tests are run successful.

+*Pre-Commit*: This tool can check the code before you do a commit from a local device.
+In this case it is used, so that no unformatted code can be committed if pr-commit is installed on the local device.

 ## python-backend
 This part is used to simulate a nuclear power plant (npp).
 It contains the backend logic in python.
 It uses a similar logic for the backend as described in [Weyers et al. 2017].